pguerin3/cwmrc/README.md

 If the native application launcher is not to your liking, then it's easy to add 3rd-party lanchers and status bars. eg Polybar.

-As CWM doesn't feature multi-monitor support, the ideal use-case is that you are just using a sigle monitor.
+As CWM doesn't feature multi-monitor support, the ideal use-case is that you are just using a single monitor.

+The install instructions below are for Fedora....

 ## Screenshots of floating windows that are snapped into tiles